defenxor/dsiem/docs/commands.md

 Available Commands:
-  create      Creates an empty config template for dpluger help        Help about any command run         Creates logstash plugin for dsiem version     Print the version and build information
+  create      Creates an empty config template for dpluger directive   Creates a DSIEM directive file from dpluger TSV help        Help about any command run         Creates logstash plugin for dsiem version     Print the version and build information